-I couldn't even imagine being a newbie at this stage of the game so let me try to put myself in your shoes and give you some advice that can help you get off to a good start.
+I can't imagine being a newbie at this stage of the game so let me try to put myself in your shoes and give you some advice that will help you get off to a good start.

-Last year I came up with a bunch of goals for my business for the first time in my life I actually wrote them all down and made a video about them and put it up online so I was accountable.
+Last year, I came up with many goals for my business.
+For the first time in my life, I wrote them all down and made a video about them and put it up online, so I was accountable.

-Now had I tried to complete all 12 goals scattered throughout the year without direction or accountability.
-I can promise you but not all goals would have been completed.
+Now had I tried to complete all twelve goals scattered throughout the year without direction or accountability, I can promise you not all goals would have been completed.

 Think of each goal in my example as the small circle.

-Make sure you set up proper tracking put over and over again until you don't even have to think about it.
-One of my biggest things in the beginning was I was not a coder and the lack of knowledge of the technology is what caused me to procrastinate and not launch.
+- Make sure you set up proper tracking repeatedly until you don't even have to think about it.
+One of my biggest things was that I was not a coder, and the lack of knowledge of the technology caused me to procrastinate and not launch.

-The next circle I would work on would be your angles in your ads.
-These typically can have the biggest impact on your business.
-Launching different angle ads on a daily basis and really understanding copywriting will help you tremendously.
+- The next circle I would work on would be your angles in your ads.
+These typically can have the most significant impact on your business.
+Launching an angle, plus new ads daily and understanding copywriting, will help you tremendously.

-Finally circle number 3 would be landing pages.
-Study your competition here, and model their success and make your pages better.
+- Finally, circle number three would be landing pages.
+Study your competition, model their success, and make your pages better.

-Make your first step committing to improving your skills.
+Your first step is committing to improving your skills.